 Very few of his philosophical works, which were numerous, have survived complete; and what remains are fragments, some gleaned from the books of his detractors.3 It is therefore difficult to form a proper estimate and say with certainty whether he developed a coherent system of his own.
 He took the then unusual step of championing the cause of Plato against Aristotle.
-He expressed strong disapproval of the latter, and blamed him for parting company from his master, and for 'corrupting philosophy and changing many of its principles.'
-And like Kindī he had a deep admiration for Socrates, his life and teachings, calling him 'our Imām.'
-When people accused him of leading a worldly life himself, he answered back that Socrates had been no ascetic, and that there was no reason why he should be one.
-Socrates had even gone to fight for his country, and that is not easy to reconcile with the principles he declared.
+He expressed strong disapproval of the latter, and blamed him for parting company from his master, and for 'corrupting philosophy

-- 1 Cf. Baron d'Erlanger: Grand Traité de la Musique. - 2 Abū Bakr Muḥammad ibn Zakarīa al-Rāzī (d.
-925 or 935). - 3 Cf. Nāşir Khosrow: Zād el-Musāferīn.
+1 Cf. Baron d'Erlanger: Grand Traité de la Musique.

+2 Abū Bakr Muḥammad ibn Zakarīa al-Rāzī (d.
+925 or 935).

+3 Cf. Nāşir Khosrow: Zād el-Musāferin.